tiendu/tiendu.github.io/src/content/blog/2026-06-27-first-30-mins-production-incident.md

 The most useful postmortems are not long documents written to satisfy a process.
 They capture the decisions that were difficult during the incident.

+Build the postmortem from the incident timeline and preserved evidence, not from memory.

 What changed?